Brekete Family

-Brekete Family is a reality radio and television program focused on human rights.
+Brekete Family is a non-profit reality radio and television program focused on human rights.
 It airs on radio and cable television, and streams online through social media platforms and Human Rights Radio 101.1 in Abuja, Nigeria.
 The program is focused on protecting the rights of the downtrodden, helping to provide justice for the voiceless, and stimulating Nigerians to care for the oppressed.

 History and background

 Brekete Family was founded by Ahmed Isah.
 The program first aired on Kiss FM Abuja in 2009, and then later on Crowther Love FM.
 Following its initial success, the program's headquarters, Human Rights Radio Abuja, was established.
 Brekete Family is known by Nigerians for seeking justice for the helpless.
 Beneficiaries of the broadcast have praised Brekete Family for empowering people in various ways, which include securing financial assistance.
 The program has blossomed into several other areas such as the Brekete Academy, where certified instructors offer courses in professional development in various fields.

-The program is listened to, by millions of ordinary Nigerians, government officials, politicians, law enforcement, and even foreigners.
+The program is listened to by millions of ordinary Nigerians, government officials, politicians, law enforcement, and even foreigners.
 It is a place where people obtain public redress, facilitate arbitration, and has been used to raise funds for scholarship program for the poor, sick, or hungry.

 The program is conducted in Pidgin English and features real-life issues and events concerning human rights.
 It has gained a wide acceptance and mass appeal, especially due to its nature of operation, similar to a community network.
 Hence, they reach out to the underprivileged, and intervene on behalf of the victims of daily human rights abuse.

 In 2017, Brekete Family commissioned Human Rights Radio 101.1FM Abuja, the only human rights radio station in its entirety.
 The radio station, equipped with the 21st-century radio facilities, has attracted many government officials, international bodies, and even the poor masses.

 On 29 October 2018, the vice president of Nigeria, Professor Yemi Osibanjo was on the live show of Brekete Family, making it the first reality radio show in Nigeria to feature her vice president.